droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 The players can do battle with the blights, or they can hide in the thickets to avoid the horde’s attention with a successful DC 10 group Dexterity (Stealth) check, as described in **Group Checks** (*Player’s Handbook*, p.
 175).

 > [!combat]- **Balancing the Needle Blights**
-> This combat encounter is a **mild** combat encounter against a party of five 5th-level players, and will consume approximately 18% of their total maximum hit points.
+> This combat encounter is a **mild** combat encounter against a party of four 5th-level players, and will consume approximately 18% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of needle blights to six.
-> * ***Four Players.*** Reduce the number of needle blights to eight.
+> * ***Five Players.*** Reduce the number of needle blights to eight.
 > * ***Six Players.*** Increase the number of needle blights to twelve.
 ## I3b.
 The Luna River Path
 As the players depart the Luna River Crossroads, read: